Dr. J. Michael Bennett Talks About Knee Arthritis Treatments

 Another option is a partial replacement where instead of just removing the areas that are arthritic, you remove the whole inner aspect of the joint, and replace the inner aspect here with a condylar implant here as well as a tibial implant here.
 The great thing about these implants is that the joint here, this is the concave area of the joint, is mobile, so when you extend and flex, this little plastic portion here will move with the joint – it’s a mobile implant.
 Which means that there’s less wear on the implant, which means that these implants last a good period of time.

-So if you have any further questions, you may visit my website or call my office at 281-633-8600 and we’d be happy to schedule an appointment with you.
+So if you have any further questions about knee arthritis treatments, please call my office at 281-633-8600 and we’d be happy to schedule an appointment for you.

 Don’t Delay Your Knee Arthritis Treatments